 - Reversible jersey, STX water bottle and STX ball

 - STX sticks are awarded as prizes

-Kevin Kelly completed his fifth season at the helm of the Manhattanville field hockey program in 2012, continuing the task of returning the Valiants to their position as a conference and regional power.
+Kevin Kelly returns for his sixth season at the helm of the Manhattanville field hockey program in 2013, continuing the task of returning the Valiants to their position as a conference and regional power.

 In 2012, Kelly led the team to an overall record of 11-8 including a six-game winning streak between late-September and mid-October outscoring opponents 29-16.
 During the stretch Manhattanville won three straight overtime victories over Misericordia, Hartwick and Wilkes all on game-winners by junior Amanda DeChent.
 The junior finished with one of the greatest season's in program history after recording single-season records for points with 73, goals with 30 and game-winning tallies with seven.